charliemalicay/jquery-inputs/README.markdown

 jquery-inputs is a jQuery plugin that allows to set/get form inputs using hierarchical JSON structures

-This version is a (significant rewrite of and) deviation of [dshimkoski/jquery-inputs](http://github.com/dshimkoski/jquery-inputs/ "dshimkoski/jquery-inputs").
+This version is a (significant rewrite of and) a deviation on [dshimkoski/jquery-inputs](http://github.com/dshimkoski/jquery-inputs/ "dshimkoski/jquery-inputs").

-The following backward-INcompatible changes were made on top of original code:
+The following backward-INcompatible changes were made on top on original code:

 *   .set() now also stores the default value as $(input element).data['defaultValue'] (useful for checking for changes on a per-field basis and coloring the field on-change.)
 *   support of underscore and square brackets as separators in input field names is removed.
 This shaves off a bit of time when parsing long forms.
 Only dot (".") and underscore ("_") chars are now supported as key names separator.
 *   plugin now relies on some JavaScript 1.6+ methods of Object, Array objects.
 This means you must load a shim (like augment.js) for older browsers (IE less than 9).
 (Test for Array.isArray and Array.prototype.indexOf support as indicators of needing a shim.)
 *   Tunned for operation against jQuery 1.6+ where there is a tangible difference between .attr and .prop.
 Plugin is not tested against earlier versions, which are subjectively considered not to exist.
 *   Plugin is now AMD-loader compatible.
 You can now simply require(['jquery.inputs'], function($){ /* do things with $ */}) We require 'jquery' internally.
 Please, insure that you hard-define 'jquery' before loading this plugin by define('jquery', ...   or by setting up a 'path' for it as 'jqeury' in AMD loader's config.

 ## Usage